gijsdontje3/dbt-project-quickstart/README.md

 # dbt-project-quickstart
-Custom docker and script for streamlining new DBT-projects.
+Custom Docker-container and python script for streamlining new DBT-projects.

 ## Designed for dbt-core development using Visual Studio Code.
 > However, the script can be run if dbt is installed locally as well.